-CDE considers several factors: academic achievement, fiscal analysis, program size, and compliance history, to select LEAs for review.
-The criteria may be adjusted based on the data available and the results of the analysis.
+CDE considers program size, fiscal analysis, level of support, and compliance history to select LEAs for review.
+The criteria may be adjusted based on the data available.

-CDE also examines several aspects of potential fiscal risk.
-It selects LEAs with a high per pupil allocation and carryover percentage.
-It selects the COEs with the highest ranking in both combined categorical allocation and carryover percentage.
-A sample of LEAs and COEs which receive a large total allocation of categorical program funds and/or which have had Office of Management and Budget Circular A-133 Single Audit findings will be selected for a review.
+CDE examines LEAs for several aspects of potential fiscal risk, including high per pupil allocation and carryover percentage.
+A sample of LEAs which receive a large total allocation of categorical program funds and/or which have had Office of Management and Budget Circular A-133 Single Audit findings will be selected for a review.

-The funding sources used for the combined categorical carryover percentages are Title I (Parts A [Basic and Neglected] and D [Delinquent]), Title II Part A (Improving Teacher Quality [ITQ]), Title III (Limited English Proficient [LEP] & Immigrant), and Economic Impact Aid (EIA).
-The funding sources used for both the LEAs’ combined per pupil categorical allocation and COEs’ combined categorical allocation are Title I (Parts A, C [Migrant], and D); Title II Part A; Title III; Title X Part C (McKinney-Vento/Homeless), Career Technical Education (CTE), EIA (State Compensatory Education [SCE] & LEP, ARRA (Title I Parts A and D, State Fiscal Stabilization Funds [SFSF], & Homeless), and Ed Jobs Fund.
+The funding sources used for calculating program size and the combined categorical carryover percentages are Title I (Parts A [Basic and Neglected] and D [Delinquent]), Title II Part A (Supporting Effective Instruction [SEI]), and Title III (Limited English Proficient [LEP] & Immigrant).
+The funding sources used for both the LEAs’ combined per pupil categorical allocation and COEs’ combined categorical allocation are Title I (Parts A, C [Migrant], and D); Title II Part A; Title III; Title X Part C (McKinney-Vento/Homeless), and Career Technical Education (CTE).